What Does it Mean to be a People Pleaser?

 If you struggle with saying no, you can practice with strangers.
 For example, at a cafe, don’t accept burnt toast, or lukewarm coffee.
 Work up to sending an entire order back if it isn’t what you wanted.
 Eventually, you can try asserting yourself with friends and family.
 Then the true test…with those most difficult people.
 It is truly empowering.

 Losing the ability to say “no” typically comes from a fear of rejection, though this type of thinking is flawed.
 That fear was created without the critical thinking process.
 If you could go back and revisit those older events it could become clear that your fear had nothing to do with your right to express your thoughts, feelings, and fears, but with the emotional maturity of your caretakers.

 - Help yourself first, then help others.
 You can’t pour from an empty cup.

 - When helping someone, state clearly and kindly what you are willing and not willing to do.

-- Fill your bucket back up with positive activities that bring you joy after you helped someone.
+- Fill your bucket back up with positive activities that bring you joy after you help someone.

-Do you wonder if you have the tendency to be a People Pleaser?
-Do you go out of your way to fulfil the needs of other people, but leaving your own behind?
+Do you wonder if you tend to be a People Pleaser?
+Do you go out of your way to fulfill the needs of other people, but leave your behind?
 Do you consider your own needs and feelings to be irrelevant?
 Are you preoccupied with what other people think and feel guilty when you say “no”?
 If you answered yes to these questions, try keeping notes on the way you think and feel when helping a family member or friend.
 Awareness is essential before you can begin to heal.